MASS4ORG/mass4-site/content/guinevere/index.md

 <div class="row">

 :::col
-#### Useful shortcuts for working with other PanGui systems
+#### Convenient shortcuts for working with other Guinevere systems

-The layout system itself is very isolated from the rest of the codebase, but because of how frequently it is used, we've made some shortcuts to make it easier to work with other PanGui systems through the layouting nodes.
-Note that none of the following features are part of the layouting system itself, but are rather just convenient shortcuts.
+The layout system itself is very isolated from the rest of the codebase, but because of how frequently it's used, we've created some shortcuts to make it easier to work with other Guinevere systems through the layout nodes.
+Note that none of the following features are part of the layout system itself, but are rather just convenient shortcuts.
 Entering nodes helps you manage state

 ```cs